 James Kingsland OBE (Confirmed)

-Senior Partner at St Hilary Group Practice and President at National Association of Primary Care (NAPC)
+Senior Partner for St Hilary Group Practice and President at National Association of Primary Care (NAPC)

 “Delivering efficiency in Urgent and emergency care through PC improvement”